 - Take things one step at a time. - Each member of your family has their own way of reacting to the stress of a loved one being ill.
 There is no right or wrong way to react.
 Try to accept that everyone is different and to be as patient as you can. - Be realistic that a full recovery may not be possible but a meaningful and satisfying life can be. - Give yourselves time.
 A brain injury happens quickly but it can take months or even years to adjust to it. - Avoid thinking of things you get wrong in trying to support your family member as 'failures'.
 Learning from trial and error is how we figure out what works. - Don't be embarrassed to ask for services or think that your family member's injury is not 'serious' enough.
-If you are coping with difficulties that are not obvious to other people, you may need just as much support as other families. - Seeking help and information when you need it can save you a lot of unnecessary stress and worry. - Finally, it is not all about the person with the injury you, your life and your wellbeing matter too.
+If you are coping with difficulties that are not obvious to other people, you may need just as much support as other families. - Seeking help and information when you need it can save you a lot of unnecessary stress and worry. - Finally, it is not all about the person with the injury.
+You, your life and your wellbeing matter too.

-66 In the beginning, I would have said so often: 'Why me?
-Why our family?'
+our family?'
 I felt as if our life was over.
 But as time has passed, I can see that life is not over - it has just changed.
 We have all gradually managed to adjust.
-The most important message I have for other carers starting out is that there is life after a brain injury - a different life but one worth living.39
+The most important message I have for other carers starting out is that there is life after a brain injury - a different life but one worth living.